 Dinner

-1 glass fermented milk product low fat (1 percent or less), such as plain yogurt with 1 teaspoon of ground flaxseed
+1 glass fermented milk product low fat (1 percent or less), such as plain yogurt with 1 teaspoon ground flaxseed

 1/2 cup peach halves, canned in juice